Alaska WIndjammer Kites

 Dyea Flats kiteboarding

-Above: Dyea flats at low tide, Skagway, Alaska.
+Above: Dyea flats beach, Skagway, Alaska.

-Watch out for the pilings from the old dock, but take advantage of them for anchored solo launches.
 At low tide, launch and land above the barnacle line and walk to the water.

 Carcross YT kiteboarding